fetchai/jenesis/docs/getting-started.md

 # Installation

-Open your terminal, navigate to your project, and install via PyPI
+Open your terminal, navigate to your project, and install haul via PyPI

 ```
 pip3 install haul